Researching companies and organisations

 Researching employers is an important part of job hunting.
 It can help you find ‘hidden’ or unadvertised job opportunities to apply for, which may impress the employer at interview.

-- You might be interested in working for a specific employer, and need to find out more about them before you make up your mind.
+- be interested in working for a specific employer, and need to find out more about them before you make up your mind

-- You might be applying for a job and need to do some research on the employer before you contact them, apply for the job or go for interview.
+- be applying for a job and need to do some research on the employer before you contact them, apply for the job or go for interview

-- You might need to find potential employers in a particular industry or sector.
+- need to find potential employers in a particular industry or sector.

 Where to start?